International businesses caught in Qatar crossfire

 "Although we have business in Qatar, we also have clients in UAE and Saudi Arabia.
 All the law firms do."

-For businesses the drying up of financial flows between Qatar and its neighbors has made it trickier to make payments.
+For businesses the drying up of financial flows between Qatar and its neighbours has made it trickier to make payments.

 Editing by Jason Neely and Susan Fenton